India's trade deficit normalises to pre-Covid levels: Report

-New Delhi, March 21 (IANS) Positive annualised growth in exports and imports for three straight months has taken India's trade deficit figures to pre-Covid levels, Acuite Ratings & Research said.
+New Delhi: Positive annualised growth in exports and imports for three straight months has taken India's trade deficit figures to pre-Covid levels, Acuite Ratings & Research said.

 In its report on the February Trade Balance, the ratings agency said that bulk of normalisation is likely to have been driven by the sharp increase in global commodity prices, especially in the last 4-5 months.